tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 These are the [[binary number|binary numbers]] from 1 to 20 (!).
 In addition to (quickly) calculating powers, we've also created an algorithm that generates the [[binary number|binary numbers]].

-To figure out the total number of multiplications, first note that a 0 means 1 multiplication is done, and a 1 means two multiplications are done.
-If we knew the number of bits in the binary representation of $n$, then we could use that to estimate the number of multiplications done when `power_recur_fast` calculates  $a^n$.
+This observation is the key to counting the total number of multiplications.
+First note that a 0 means 1 multiplication is done, and a 1 means two multiplications are done.
+If we know the number of bits in the binary representation of $n$, then we can estimate the number of multiplications done when `power_recur_fast` calculates $a^n$.

-A positive integer $n$ has about $\log_2 n$ bits when represented in binary.
-So, *at worst*, if every bit were a 1, then $2\log_2 n$ multiplications would be done.
+When you represent a positive integer $n$ in binary, you need about $\log_2 n$ bits.
+So, *at worst*, if every bit were a 1, then $2\log_2 n$ multiplications are done.
 This is *much* smaller than the $n - 1$ multiplications done by the obvious algorithm.

 So we can say that, *in the worst case*, the number of comparisons done by `power_recur_fast` is proportional to $\log_2 n$.
 This makes it fast enough in practice to calculate large exponents like those needed by the [RSA cryptosystem](http://en.wikipedia.org/wiki/65537_(number)) example at the beginning.

 ## Note
 This is an interesting algorithm!
 The performance is not at all obvious at first, nor is the connection to binary numbers.

 You may wonder if this is the fastest way to calculate exponents.
 And the answer is ... no!
 For *some* exponents even fewer multiplications are possible.
-For example, consider $2^{15}$ :
+For example, consider $2^{15}$:

 - you can get $2^{3}$ in 2 multiplications
 - then square it to get $2^{6}$, 1 more multiplication